 Star gazers seek a glimpse of 'blood moon' in longest lunar eclipse of 21st century

-NAIROBI/ABU DHABI: Star gazers across much of the world sought a glimpse of a blood-red moon on Friday as the earth's natural satellite moved into the shadow of our planet for the longest lunar eclipse of the 21st century.
+NAIROBI/ABU DHABI: Star gazers across much of the world sought a glimpse of a blood-red moon on Friday (Jul 27) as the Earth's natural satellite moved into the shadow of our planet for the longest lunar eclipse of the 21st century.

 From the Cape of Good Hope to the Middle East, and from the Kremlin to Sydney Harbour, thousands of people turned their eyes to the stars, hoping to see the moon which began to appear orange, brown or crimson as it moved into the earth's shadow.

-The total eclipse will last 1 hour, 42 minutes and 57 seconds, though a partial eclipse precedes and follows, meaning the moon will spend a total of 3 hours and 54 minutes in the earth's umbral shadow, according to NASA.
+The total eclipse will last one hour, 42 minutes and 57 seconds, though a partial eclipse precedes and follows, meaning the moon will spend a total of three hours and 54 minutes in the earth's umbral shadow, according to NASA.

 The fullest eclipse, at 2022 GMT, will be visible from Europe, Russia, Africa, the Middle East, much of Asia and Australia though clouds could block out the moon.